gvwilson/sensibleadventures/shapers/shapers.md

 Fluke rolls work in reverse as well, because it's always possible for something to go wrong.
-If a player rolls a total of 4 (which is two 1's and a 2), they automatically fail at whatever they were trying to do.
+If a player rolls a total of 3 or 4---i.e., three 1's or two 1's and a 2---they automatically fail at whatever they were trying to do, preferably in some hilarious or embarrassing way.
-If they roll a total of 3 (which is three 1's), then not only have they failed, but something really bad has happened.
+This is called a **[fumble](#g:fumble)**.

 > **Example:**
 > Another day, another angry crocodile pirate...